-Oatmeal is powdered oats made from whole oat kernels or groats.
-A finely ground version of the oatmeal called colloidal oatmeal is often used for dermatological purposes.
-Research shows that the topical application of colloidal oatmeal could treat and manage skin conditions, such as atopic dermatitis and psoriasis (1).
+Oatmeal is powdered oats derived from whole oat kernels or groats.
+Many experts recommend regular oatmeal baths for babies since oatmeal soothes and moisturizes babies’ sensitive skin.
+A fine version of the oatmeal is known as colloidal oatmeal, and it is often used in dermatological applications.
+Studies reveal that the topical application of colloidal oatmeal may help treat some skin conditions, such as atopic dermatitis and psoriasis (1).

-This post tells you about the possible benefits of oatmeal, concerns that it might cause, and the right way to have an oatmeal bath for babies.
+Read on to explore the possible benefits of oatmeal, concerns, and the right way to carry out an oatmeal bath for babies.

 Possible Benefits Of Oatmeal Bath For Babies

 Colloidal oatmeal is an FDA-approved natural ingredient used as a skin protectant in several skincare products, such as soaps, moisturizers, and creams (2).
 Research shows that colloidal oatmeal has some unique properties that can benefit your baby’s skin.

 - Emollient and antipruritic (anti-itch) properties: High amounts of lipids, starches, and beta-glucan present in oatmeal hold moisture into the skin by strengthening the skin’s protective barriers (3).
 Strengthened skin barrier safeguards skin from dryness, itchiness, and pathogens’ entry (4) (5).
 Its use is also prevalent as a home remedy to relieve itching caused by chickenpox blisters, poison ivy rashes, hives, bugs, and mosquito bites.